Frazie jumped back, confused... and then that fire started to stand up.

 - Pathfinder: Mythic fire elementals are described as living fragments of the first flames of the Elemental Plane of Fire, and greatly enjoy scattering flammable mortal foes to set them alight one by one.

 - Warhammer 40,000 & Warhammer: Age of Sigmar both have daemons of Tzeentch called Brimstone Horrors, which take the form of small and malicious living flames.
+Created when a dying Blue Horror splits in half, Brimstone Horrors are among the least of Daemonkind and know this, and spread fire and devastation everywhere they go to make themselves feel better.

-- Commander Keen: In the fourth game, living fire monsters roam in the Isle of Fire level, throwing fire constantly.
+- Commander Keen: In the fourth game, living fire monsters (Berkeloids) roam in the Isle of Fire level, throwing fire constantly.
 They cannot be defeated or even stunned, only avoided.

 - The game parodies and homages this trope alongside several others from classic cartoons.
 During one phase of his battle, Grim Matchstick opens his mouth and stretches out his tongue, and a marching band of flames walks out.